- Tour Plan

 Once we reach the lagoon on the top of the mountain range we will be able to look for some specilities; Giant Coot, Crested Duck, Black faced Ibis, Andean Goose and some canasteros on the short puna grass. by mid afternoon we will be ready to drive back to the city.

 More about this tour

-- The Huacarpay Lagoon is a wetland which is one birders favorite sites around Cusco , here you can find much more details
+- The Huacarpay Lagoon is a wetland which is one of the birder's favorite sites around Cusco, where you can find many more details.

 - Find the Bird List of Huacarpay lagoon via Ebird HERE